Edwin Sandys (Parliamentarian): Death

-On the 23rd September 1642, barely a month after the defilement at Canterbury and Rochester Cathedrals, Sandys was a leader at the disastrous rout for the Parliamentarians at the Battle of Powick Bridge.
+On 23 September 1642, barely a month after the defilement at Canterbury and Rochester Cathedrals, Sandys was a leader at the disastrous rout for the Parliamentarians at the Battle of Powick Bridge.
 Sandys was mortally wounded having bravely led an ill-fated charge against forces commanded by Prince Rupert of the Rhine, in the first skirmish of the Civil War, but did not die until December 1642.
 Rumours emerged that he had resiled his support for Parliament and regretted his disloyalty to the King.
-Sandys wrote a letter to Parliament decrying the rumours as lies and his response was read out on Tuesday October 7 October 1642 and accepted by Parliament.
+Sandys wrote a letter to Parliament decrying the rumours as lies and his response was read out loud on Tuesday 7 October 1642 and accepted by Parliament.

-He was buried at Worcester Cathedral, where his grandfather and name sake Edwin Sandys had been Bishop of Worcester from 1559 -1570.